Goals

 ).
 Enthusiastic hackers compete to see if they can outperform it.
 The recently ratified RISC-V Zbb extension adds a clz

 (count leading zeros) instruction that counts in as few as 3 cycles.
-(The C906 processor in the Mango Pi predates this extension).
+(Sadly, the C906 processor in the Mango Pi predates this extension…).
 Reducing the time it takes to find a pending interrupt from 100 to 3 cycles, (an improvement of 33x!) is a big benefit to every single interrupt.
 This kind of throughput boost is why instructions like clz

 exist.
 Neat!

-Test your understanding of interrupt dispatch by answering these questions – check in with us to confirm your answers!
+Test your understanding of interrupt dispatch by reviewing these questions and check in with us 2

 aux_data